saras025/chocolate-sales-data-excel-pivots-charts-/README.md

 # chocolate-sales-data-excel-pivots-charts-
 hey everyone
-heres my first project where i have used the chocolate factory sales data to get insights where i have used pivot tables and other visualisations in excel
+Heres my first mini project where i have used the chocolate factory sales data to get insights where i have used pivot tables and other visualisations in excel

-here are few details/insights ive got from my data:
+**Here are few details/insights ive got from my data:

 1) top 5 sales person with the amt and acc to geography
 2) top product sold by sales person acc to the amt